ACP contest overview & rules

 1F.
 Editorial

-The statement of the publication’s opinion supported by fact generally without bylines.
+The statement of the publication’s opinion supported by fact.
+Editorial generally do not have bylines.

 Submission: URL link for online or PDF file for print.
 Do not submit both.